A few days ago, my brother called me.

 4. Laura Vanderkam – How to Gain Control of Your Free Time

 Laura Vanderkam is a time management expert.
 Her talk is engaging and offers practical examples of how we can organize our time.
-She points out that, most of the times, when we say that we don’t have time for something we are not giving priority to that thing.
-Set up your priorities, and remember that taking care of yourself is one of those.
+She points out that, most of the time, when we say that we don’t have time for something we are not giving priority to that thing.
+The solution?
+Set up your priorities and remember that taking care of yourself is one of those.

 5. Kelly McGonigal – How to Make Stress Your Friend

 Bad-quality time leads us to stress.
 I wanted to finish my list of powerful TED Talks with this brilliant and emotional speech by Kelly McGonigal.
 That’s definitely worth watching.
-Stress is bad, makes our hearts beat faster and our blood pressure increase.
+Being anxious makes our hearts beat faster and our blood pressure increase.
 I love this speech because it introduces us to a new way to deal with stress.
 Stop seeing it as an enemy and approach to the problem with a new, more compassionate way.

 Put those strategies into practice!

-Well done!
+I hope you enjoyed this post.
 Now you have some useful resources to reflect about the way you organize your time.
-Remember that you need discipline and hard work.
-Don’t rush, as changing the way we think, act and organize our days is a long process.
+Don’t get discouraged: you need discipline and hard work.
+Don’t rush; changing the way we think, act, and organize our days is a long process.
 But I’m sure that if you do little and constant steps everyday, you’ll have huge benefits in the long run.

 Take your time to watch these talks, watch them again if needed, take notes.

-That’s all for today, and thank you for taking your time to read this!
+That’s all for today, and thank you for reading this!